JetBrains/kotlin-mobile-docs/topics/getting-started.md

 ## What is KMM?

 Watch the introductory [video](https://www.youtube.com/watch?v=mdN6P6RI__k), in which Kotlin Developer Advocate Ekaterina Petrova will explain what Kotlin Multiplatform Mobile is and how you can use it in your project.
-Together with Ekaterina you'll set up an environment and prepare for creating your first cross-platform mobile application with KMM!
+Together with Ekaterina you'll set up an environment and prepare for creating your first cross-platform mobile application with KMM.

 <video width="560" height="315" href="mdN6P6RI__k" title="Kotlin Multiplatform Multiverse, Episode 1: Meet KMM!"/>